finos/legend/docs/overview/legend-overview.md

 title: What is Legend?
 sidebar_label: What is Legend?
 ---
-Data is at the core of today's business processes.
-It must be seamlessly exchanged and understood both within a firm and across organizations.
-Legend aims to eliminate many of the challenges with data management today in an efficient, secure, and governed manner and remove barriers created by business silos and complex processes.
+Legend is a data platform that provides a consistent and easy way to find, access and share data while ensuring data quality by design.
+Data Models describing and connecting data into a graph of information build the foundation to power all things data.

-## Legend Components
+## Legend Products

 ### Legend Studio

-Legend Studio is a data model editor that allows you to describe, connect, and visualize your data in business terms.
+Legend Studio is a data model editor that allows you to describe, connect, and visualize your data.

 ### Legend Query

-Legend Query enables users to ask informed questions about Legend Studio data models, using a hosted graphical, drag-and-drop, self-service UI.
+Legend Query enables users to access modelled data in Legend, using a hosted graphical, drag-and-drop, self-service user interface.

+### Legend Services

+Legend Services can be used to share high quality data reliably with other applications via APIs.
+Any self-service query can be promoted to a production-quality Legend service, fully backed by SDLC.

 ### Legend Engine